egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 notable variations.
 There are also many different WPFGs, which are impractical to evaluate separately in many cases.
 In this study, we do not have a pre-determined approach for how vegetation groups will be used.
-We have compiled all of the relvant WPFG assignments for each species recorded and have determined our own classes in which these groups are nested (with variation required in few cases where the riparian response is expected or observed to be different from the
+We have compiled all of the relevant WPFG assignments for each species recorded and have determined our own classes in which these groups are nested (with variation required in few cases where the riparian response is expected or observed to be different from the